mjohnson3038/shipping-service/README.md

   - When a User's request does not process in a timely manner, return an appropriate error

 #### Your Petsy application will:
+- Have an API wrapper for your shipping API, in the lib directory
-- Integrate shipping estimates into the checkout workflow using your shipping API
+- Integrate shipping estimates into the checkout workflow using your shipping API wrapper
 - Present the relevant shipping information to the user during the checkout process
+  - Type of service
   - Cost
-  - Delivery estimate
+  - Delivery estimate (when available)
   - Tracking information (when available)
+- Allow the user to select a particular shipping option for their order, the cost of which will be included in the order's total

 ### Testing
 - 95% test coverage for all API Controller actions, Model validations, and Model methods
+- 95% test coverage for all API wrapper code added to your Petsy project fork

 ### Added Fun!
 - Allow merchants to view the total shipping costs for all of their products in a particular order